kinghuthman/DS-Algo/README.md

     - Shorthands
       - Arithmetic operations are constant
       - Variable assignment is constant
       - Accessing elements in an array (by index) or object (by key) is constant
       - In a loop, the complexity is the length of the loop times the complexity of whatever happens inside of the loop

+### Space Complexity

+- The amount of memory that is taken up
+- What about the inputs?
+  - Sometimes we'll hear about auxiliary space complexity to refer to space required by the algorithm not including space taken up by the  inputs
+- Basic rules of thumb
+  - Most primitives (booleans, numbers, undefined, null) are constant space
+  - Strings require O(n) space (where n is the string length)
+  - Reference types are generally O(n), where n is the length (for arrays) or the number of keys (for objects)